api-platform/docs/core/filters.md

 You can now enable this filter using URLs like `http://example.com/offers?regexp_email=^[FOO]`.
 This new filter will also appear in Swagger and Hydra documentations.

+### Creating Custom Elasticsearch Filters

+Elasticsearch filters have access to the context created from the HTTP request and to the Elasticsearch query clause.
+They are only applied to collections.
+If you want to deal with the query DSL through the search request body, extensions are the way to go.

+Existing Elasticsearch filters are applied through a [constant score query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-constant-score-query.html).
+A constant score query filter is basically a class implementing the `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\ConstantScoreFilterInterface` and the `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\FilterInterface`.
+API Platform includes a convenient abstract class implementing this last interface and providing utility methods: `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\AbstractFilter`.

 ### Using Doctrine Filters